How to throw a frugal kids’ birthday party

 – 2 Large Platters for Fruit & Veggies @ $2 each = $4

 – 5 Various Platters & Serving Dishes @ $1-$2 each = $7

-We have a snack buffet set up for guests that includes things such as peanut butter & jam and tuna sandwiches, raw veggies and dip, fruit, crackers and cheese and a few bowls of chips and pretzels.
+We have a snack buffet set up for guests that include things such as peanut butter & jam and tuna sandwiches, raw veggies and dip, fruit, crackers and cheese, and a few bowls of chips and pretzels.